 Where to apply for a student visa

-There are two places in the Netherlands where you may apply for a Russian student visa:
+There are four places in the Netherlands where you may apply for a Russian student visa:

 - to apply for a visa - only prior to an appointment on Monday, Tuesday, Thursday and Friday from 10.00 till 11.00, the applicant must be present in person;

 - to pick up a passport - without an appointment on Monday, Tuesday, Thursday and Friday from 11.00 till 12.00, the applicant must be present in person with the payment receipt;

 2. The Russian visa application centre, office in the Hague (Parkstraat 99, 2514 JH, Den Haag, 2nd floor, map):